Common Questions About Intermittent Catheterization Answered

 Q. Do I have to use the intermittent catheter that I was trained to use by my nurse, or can I experiment with other brands and types?

 A. There are many styles of intermittent catheters and you may find that other products may be easier to use, less painful, has better packaging, etc. Samples of catheters are available from several distributors and manufacturers.
-MTG offers free samples.
+HR HealthCare offers samples.
 If you decide to change brands, a new prescription may be necessary, so please speak with your doctor about other available catheter options.

 Q. Why are most catheters on the market today made of plastic, not rubber?

 A. While red rubber catheters were the norm long ago, today most doctors prescribe plastic catheters.
-Plastic is latex-free and less likely to cause an allergic reaction.
-If sensation is an issue, ask MTG for samples of our soft catheters.
+Plastic does not contain latex and less likely to cause an allergic reaction.
+If sensation is an issue, ask HR HealthCare for samples of our soft catheters.

 Q. Is there anything wrong with using red rubber catheters?